jihoshin28/codeitout/README.md

 ![](./gifs/code_function.gif)

 You can also choose to write out full React components like this one, and interact with the results in the window.

+**Note that if you want to write your own `ReactDOM.render` statement, you must refer to the element with class 'root'**

 ![](./gifs/code_react_component.gif)